pierre-rouleau/usrhome/bin/sub-ssh4/readme.rst

-USRHOME_SSH4__PGM_NAME  Name of the executing command (the script name) USRHOME_SSH4__IPV4ADDR  The IP address (currently only IPv4 is supported) USRHOME_SSH4__HOSTNAME  The host name of the target system USRHOME_SSH4__USERNAME  The user name on that target system
+USRHOME_SSH4__PGM_NAME  Name of the executing command (the script name) USRHOME_SSH4__IPV4ADDR  The IP address (currently only IPv4 is supported) USRHOME_SSH4__HOSTNAME  The host name of the target system USRHOME_SSH4__HOMEROOT  The root directory for "~" in the target system.
+                        If the target system user home directory is something like "/root", then this is an empty string.
+USRHOME_SSH4__USERNAME  The user name on that target system
 ======================= ================================================